firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 **Abstract model**: input/output <- CPU <-  Main memory (N words of B bits)

 A computer program is essentially a sequence of instructions operating on the arguments (data).
-Memory holds instructions and data.
+Memory holds both the instructions and data.

 **x86 implementation**
 - **EIP** (external instruction pointer) is incremented after each instruction completes